Mix ‘n Match for Easy low-FODMAP Dinners

 So let’s check out some of the combinations so you can see how it works.
 Then we’ll take you through the low FODMAP serving sizes for the protein and carbohydrate sources and finish with the low FODMAP recipes for the side veggies and accompanying sauces and dressings.
 Let’s go!

-Pick your protein
+Pick your Low FODMAP protein

 The first step is to choose your protein source.
 All the animal sources of protein are free of fodmaps.
 You can eat as much of these as you wish.
 You can also combine them with one vegetarian source.
 For example, you could have a salad with tuna and chickpeas or a chillli with beans and beef.